Introduction to Amazon Prime Video Format

 RecordFab is ideal for users who want to save Amazon Prime Live streams to MP4 format.

-While StreamFab handles most Amazon videos flawlessly, there are still a few situations where direct downloading isn’t possible, for example, Amazon Prime Live videos, in such cases, screen recording Amazon Prime to MP4 is a practical fallback.
+While StreamFab handles most Amazon videos flawlessly, there are still a few situations where direct downloading isn’t possible, for example, Amazon Prime Live videos; in such cases, screen recording Amazon Prime to MP4 is a practical fallback.
 Although it cannot match the original file’s quality and efficiency, it allows you to capture videos in real time.

 It works by mirroring the playback window in real time and saving the content as a standard MP4 file afterward.